-The Fund will frequently require longer-term holding periods for its positions in order to be successful and positions may experience considerable price volatility over such holding periods.
-In particular, an investment in one of the private investment funds that we or an affiliate advise may not be appropriate for investors requiring short-term liquidity or stable returns.
+The Funds will frequently require longer-term holding periods for certain positions in order to be successful and positions can experience considerable price volatility over such holding periods.
+In particular, an investment in a private investment funds that we or an affiliate advise may not be appropriate for investors requiring short-term liquidity or stable returns.